 How much is enough?
 How much is too much?

 The Introductory Movement might go on a long time, IF it is very interesting.
 If it is NOT extraordinary it is best to limit the 'intro' to 10 to 14 seconds, just enough to serve the 'function' of introducing the Song.
 That brevity may qualify it as just a 'Musical Passage' instead of a Movement.
 Going on too long risks losing listener interest before you get to the Verse, instead of 'hooking' and 'sustaining' interest.

 A VERSE :Musically and Lyrically.

 Musically, a Verse is a 'Movement' in the composition.
 You should be able to discern the beginning and the end of the Movement.
-You may be able to percieve two or more discernible segments in the Movement, sensing that they are complete within themselves. .
+You may be able to perceive two or more discernible segments in the Movement, sensing that they are complete within themselves.

-The Melody of Verse 1 should repeat in Verse 2 and Verse 3.
-Repetition supplies structure listeners can relate to.
+The Melody of Verse I should repeat in Verse II and Verse III.
+Repetition supplies Structure listeners can relate to.

 Lyrically, Verse number one is like the opening act of a play.
 Someone called Songs "Three-minute movies.'
 Your Lyric should serve that function, getting listeners to 'suspend disbelief', imagining the story as reality, to 'see' the movie.